mayankkk04/multithreading/README.md

 2.CyclicBarrier - allows a set of threads to wait for each other to reach a common barrier point before continuing execution. unlike countDownLatch it can be reset and used again. each thread calls await method which causes it to wait until all parties have arrived at the barrier.

-Semaphore - used for controlling access to shared resources by limiting number of threads that can access the resource concurrently.
+Semaphore - controls how many threads can access a resource simultaneously.
+	acquire() — take a permit
+	release() — return a permit
+	Binary semaphore (1 permit) = basically a mutex/lock

 ```